CodeInfinity07/AttSystem/replit.md

 ## Overview

 A Telegram bot management dashboard built with React (frontend) and Express (backend).
-The application provides a unified interface for managing multiple Telegram bots, including membership verification, message sending, voice operations, name changes, and batch bot loading.
+The application provides a unified interface for managing multiple Telegram bots, including bot connection management, message sending, and name changes.
 The dashboard uses a productivity-focused design system inspired by Linear/Vercel, optimized for data-dense workflows.

 ## User Preferences